 You have NO idea how hard that just was for me.
-You have to understand, I love this stuff and have invested well over 10,000 hours of time in the study of how the human brain works and thinks, and how behaviors manifest from childhood to adulthood.
-So when I get the opportunity to talk about it, I cannot do so without enlightening the listeners on the importance of Carl Jung.
-Jung was more than just the father of analytical psychology and the source code for what is MBTI; he was the most important contributor to the entire arena of psychology since Hippocrates and Plato.
+You have to understand, I love this stuff and have invested well over 10,000 hours of time in the study of how the human brain works and how behaviors manifest from childhood to adulthood.
+So, when I get the opportunity to talk about it, I cannot do so without enlightening the listeners on the importance of Carl Jung.
+Jung was more than just the father of analytical psychology and the source code for MBTI.
+He was the most important contributor to the entire field of psychology since Hippocrates and Plato.
 And as much as I would love to write only about Carl Jung, or the humbling irony of how MBTI came into existence in the first place, I will muzzle my typing fingers from going there.
-Instead, I will assume you can hang and genuinely want to better yourself and are willing to give me just a few minutes of your attention.
+Instead, I will assume you can hang, genuinely want to better yourself, and are willing to give me just a few minutes of your attention.
 Fair enough?
 You won’t be disappointed.

 MBTI is confusing and far too often misunderstood and misused.
-When I am talking with people about MBTI, I always remind them what it is actually helping you understand about yourself, and others.
-That is, it only tells you how your brain:
+When I am talking with people about MBTI, I always remind them what it is actually helping you understand about yourself, and with others.
+That is, MBTI only tells you how your brain:

 1) prefers to organize and absorb the world,

-3) how open (or closed!) it is to changing #2 when new information is provided.
+3) how open (or closed!) the brain is to changing #2 when new information is provided.